nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The **index** parameter you provide should be a positive whole-number.
 On top of that, it should be within the bounds of the show list.<br>
   e.g. If there are 5 shows saved in the show list, then the valid index ranges from 1 to 5.

-:exclamation:**Adding, Editing and Deleting a Tag:** Doing any of these can result in your tags being deleted if you do not specify existing tags you want to keep. <br>
+:exclamation:**Adding, Editing and Deleting a Tag:** <br>
+* Doing any of these can result in your tags being deleted if you do not specify existing tags you want to keep. <br>
 * Adding a Tag:
   * `edit INDEX <Specify all tags in show> t/NEW_TAG`
 * Deleting a Tag: